Growth-Kinetics/diffmem_sample_memory/memories/contexts/dr_jekylls_will.md

 *   **The Final Night:** The mystery culminates when a terrified Poole summons Utterson to Jekyll's home.
 Poole is convinced Jekyll has been murdered and an imposter is locked in the cabinet.
 *   **The Siege:** Utterson and Poole break down the cabinet door after hearing Hyde's voice inside.
 *   **The Discovery:** They find the body of Edward Hyde, dead by suicide, dressed in Jekyll's oversized clothes.
 There is no trace of Henry Jekyll.
-*   **The Will Superseded:** On Jekyll's desk, they find a new will that replaces Hyde's name with Utterson's, shocking the lawyer.
+*   **The Will Superseded:** On Jekyll's desk, they find a new will.
+This is Jekyll's final act as himself, written in the brief moments afforded by the last of the old chemical salts, to disinherit the monstrous Hyde and leave his fortune to his friend, Utterson.
 *   **The Path to Revelation:** Alongside the new will is a note from Jekyll declaring his "disappearance" and instructing Utterson to read Lanyon's narrative, followed by Jekyll's own enclosed confession.
 This act directly invokes the will's most mysterious clause.
 *   **Climax:** The discovery of Hyde's body and Jekyll's final documents transforms the situation.
 The legal instrument of the will becomes the key that unlocks the final two narratives, promising to explain the entire tragedy.
 /END ⚡ **Context & Impact**

 /START
 ### 🔗 **Associated Entities** [Strength: High]
-*   **Dr. Henry Jekyll:** [Role: Testator, Disappeared] The author of both wills.
-His final note declares his "disappearance," leaving behind a full confession to explain his fate.
+*   **Dr. Henry Jekyll:** [Role: Testator, Originator of Hyde] The original persona, a composite of good and evil.
+He created the will as a legal tool for his transformations and authored the final confession to explain his "dreadful shipwreck."
+His "disappearance" is his final, irreversible transformation into Hyde.
-*   **Mr. Edward Hyde:** [Role: Original Beneficiary, Deceased] Found dead by suicide in Jekyll's cabinet.
-He is replaced as beneficiary in the final version of the will.
+*   **Mr. Edward Hyde:** [Role: Original Beneficiary, Alter-Ego, Deceased] The pure evil, repressed side of Dr. Jekyll, given physical form by a chemical potion.
+He was the intended beneficiary of the original will so that Jekyll's darker side could act with financial impunity.
+He ultimately commits suicide out of terror of the gallows.
 *   **Mr. Utterson:** [Role: Custodian, Final Beneficiary, & Executor] The keeper of the original will and Lanyon's narrative.
 He is named the sole beneficiary in Jekyll's final will and is tasked with uncovering the truth by reading the final documents.
 /END 🔗 **Associated Entities**

 {"id":"dr_jekylls_will","type":"document","keywords":["will","holographic","jekyll","hyde","inheritance","disappearance","utterson","benefactor","eyesore"],"strength":"High"}

 ## SEMANTIC INDEX
-{"name":"Dr. Jekyll's Will","type":"concept","role":"Holographic will & central mystery key","strength":"High","hard_cues":["Jekyll","Hyde","Utterson","beneficiary","disappearance clause","Lanyon"],"soft_cues":["sinister legal instrument","Utterson's dread","unlocks confession"],"emotional_cues":["deepening dread","shocking revelation"],"related_entities":["dr_henry_jekyll","mr_edward_hyde","mr_utterson","dr_lanyon"],"file":"memories/contexts/dr_jekylls_will.md"}
+{"name":"Dr. Jekyll's Will","aliases":["The Will"],"type":"concept","role":"Legal instrument for Jekyll's transformation & inheritance","strength":"High","hard_cues":["holographic will","Henry Jekyll","Edward Hyde","Gabriel John Utterson","disappearance clause","beneficiary"],"soft_cues":["a legal eyesore","safeguard for duality","key to final confession"],"emotional_cues":["professional indignation","dreadful puzzle","tragic finality"],"related_entities":["dr_henry_jekyll","mr_edward_hyde","mr_gabriel_john_utterson","dr_hastie_lanyon"],"file":"memories/contexts/dr_jekylls_will.md"}